boltops-tools/ufo-docs/_docs/learn/review-project.md

 ## ECS Task Definition

-Ufo creates a task definition resource using the file in `.ufo/resources/task_definitions`.
+UFO creates a task definition resource using the file in `.ufo/resources/task_definitions`.
 It looks something like this:

 .ufo/resources/task_definitions/web.yml